YARC-Official/OpenSource/README.md

 | `names` | An object of display names in different locales. `en-US` must be present (as that is the fallback). | `locale: name` where `locale` is from [this list](https://learn.microsoft.com/en-us/bingmaps/rest-services/common-parameters-and-types/supported-culture-codes), and `name` is a display name in that locale. | `"names": { "en-US": "Guitar Hero" }` |
 | `icon` | The name of the icon file.
 Omit the `.png`.
 Icons from `base` can be used in `extra`, but **not** vice-versa. | `string` | `"icon": "gh"` |
 | `type` | The type of source. | `"custom"`, `"game"`, `"charter"`, `"rb"`, or `"gh"`. `"rb"` and `"gh"` are limited to those specific game types. | `"type": "gh"` |

+# ✅ Verifying Indexes

+If you run the `verify.py` file in the repo's folder, it will verify both `index.json` files and look for issues.
+Possible issues are:
+- Duplicate icons in `base` and `extra` (error)
+- Duplicate source IDs (error)
+- Duplicate en-US names (warning)
+- Icon file doesn't exist (error)
+- Unused icons (warning)